-Figure 10 compares the spatial distributions of annual mean simulated CO, NO2, SO2, and CH2O with satellite observations.
-We evaluate CO at 700 hPa where MOPITT satellite has generally high sensitivity (Emmons et al., 2004; Pfister et al., 2005), and apply averaging kernel to smooth the modelled CO.
-As shown in Figure 10, BCC-GEOS-Chem v1.0 reproduces the high CO levels over the northern mid-latitudes driven by higher anthropogenic sources, and over the central Africa driven by biomass burning emissions (spatial correlation coefficient r=0.92) with some overestimates.
-It also captures the observed hotspots of tropospheric NO2 (r=0.87) and PBL SO2 columns (r=0.32) over the East Asia that generally follow the distribution of anthropogenic sources.
+Figure 10 compares the model simulated spatial distributions of annual mean simulated NO2, SO2, CO, and CH2O with satellite observations.
+Here we do not apply the averaging kernels to smooth modeled results, and therefore mainly focus the comparisons on spatial variations rather than absolute magnitudes.
+As shown in Figure 10, BCC-GEOS-Chem v1.0 captures the observed hotspots of tropospheric NO2 and PBL SO2 columns over the East Asia that generally follow the distribution of anthropogenic sources.
 The sharp land-ocean gradients for both tracers reflect their short chemical lifetime.
-We find low biases in the modelled PBL SO2 especially over the volcanic eruption regions (e.g., Central Africa) but high biases in the industrialized regions such as East Asia, a pattern consistent with previous comparisons between the OMI and GEOS-Chem PBL SO2 columns, which may reflect inappropriate ship and volcanic emissions in the model (Lee et al., 2009) and/or the model bias in the PBL height.
-High levels of tropospheric CH2O column are simulated over the Amazon, the central Africa, tropical Asia, and the southeastern US, typical regions where CH2O oxidized from large biogenic emissions of VOCs (r=0.67), but the model shows notable overestimates.
-Previous studies (Zhu et al., 2016; 2020) showed that satellite CH2O retrievals are biased low by 20-51% compared to aircraft measurements which would partly explain the model bias.
-Future assessments are required to correct the biases of these gaseous pollutants.
+The spatial correlations between observations and model results are 0.87 for NO2 and 0.52 for SO2.
+The model reproduces the large total CO column over the northern mid-latitudes driven by higher anthropogenic sources, and over the central Africa driven by biomass burning emissions (r=0.95).
+High levels of tropospheric CH2O column are simulated over the Amazon, the central Africa, tropical Asia, and the southeastern US, typical regions where CH2O oxidized from large biogenic emissions of VOCs (r=0.67).
+More assessments are required to correct the biases of these gaseous pollutants.